revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 - `ArrayList` is a dynamic array and it implements the list interface.

-- internal working of `ArrayList`:
+- Internal working of `ArrayList`:

 - 1. Initially, an array of capacity 10 is created
 - 2. when elements are beyond the capacity i.e. 10 are added to the `ArrayList` ,there is a new array of size